livecomsjournal/livecomsjournal.github.io/index.md

 suggest that when considering the appropriate license you [read this analysis](http://openaccess.ox.ac.uk/2013/06/13/cc-by-what-does-it-mean-for-scholarly-articles-3/).

-Other more restrictive licenses may be permissible as long as LiveCoMS has the permission to publish and excerpt from the document; this might be required if someone other than the authors has some rights to the material (for example, if it was previously published in some other journal).
+Other more restrictive licenses may be permissible as long as LiveCoMS has the permission to publish and excerpt from the document; another license might be needed if someone other than the authors has some rights to the material (for example, if it was previously published in some other journal).
 Generally, we only allow a more restrictive license in these cases, but are happy to discuss.
 Please ask the managing editors